 Final tip: don’t over-claim

 It’s tempting to lump as much as possible into your expenses, but HMRC has seen it all before.
-Stick to honest, fair estimates, especially for items that are mixed-use.
+Stick to honest, fair estimates, especially for mixed-use items.

 And if you’re unsure or planning a significant spend, speak to an accountant first.
-You might be able to spread the cost or time it smartly to reduce your tax bill.
+You might be able to spread the cost over time to reduce your tax bill.

 Not sure if you need an accountant?
 Here’s how to decide.